Hamish-Leahy/Chronos32/README.md

 Welcome to the Chronos32 project!
 This ambitious endeavor aims to design, build, and program a fully functional 32-bit central processing unit (CPU) using breadboards, wires, and basic electronic components.
 This project is not commercial and is not permitted for comercial use.

+Updates need to be made from this part of the document down

 ## Project Goals

 1. **Educational:** To provide a hands-on learning experience for electronics enthusiasts and aspiring computer engineers.